Skip to main content

 Impact

-The Design and Technology curriculum enables children to champion our values of Creativity, Responsibility and Perseverance as designers and innovators.
-They are offered opportunities to collaborate, learn and draw from each other’s strengths, giving them a voice to critique designs and products; respectfully using the characteristics of effective learning to support them in doing so.
+The Design and Technology curriculum enables children to champion our values-based curriculum through creativity, responsibility and perseverance as designers and innovators.
+They are offered opportunities to collaborate, learn and draw from each otherā€™s strengths, giving them a voice to critique designs and products using the characteristics of effective learning to support them in doing so.
 Through our creative provision, our children have developed a love of the subject which we hope they will continue at secondary school and in future life.
 Our partnerships with the local community have enabled us to bring the outside world into the classroom to truly represent our proud traditions, wide horizons and high achievements which create memorable learning experiences.

 Proud Traditions | Wide Horizons | High Achievement